lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 There are 3 kinds of local data that can passed between scenes:

-1. data originating in a View
+1. data originating in a View due to user data entry,
-2. data shared among collaborating UseCases (representing all or part of the system state).
+2. data shared among collaborating UseCases (representing all or part of the system state) and
 3. data originating in a younger sibling scene's UseCase

 ### Passing Data Originating in a View